 What about visa types in Germany?
 How many visa types are there in Germany?
 Visa types in Germany are categorized as short-term visas (Schengen visas), long-term visas, and airport-transit visas.
 As you might guess, short-term visas are designed for short-length travels up to 90 days.
 What we are interested in is in this group.
-Without further ado, let’s have a look at business visa to Germany.
+Without further ado, let's have a look at a business visa to Germany.

 What is Business Visa to Germany?

-This visa type is designed for people who plan to travel to Germany and engage in business activites for a maximum of 90 days.
+This visa type is designed for people who plan to travel to Germany and engage in business activities for a maximum of 90 days.
 These business activities include business matters, meetings, negotiations, training, conferences, exhibitions, scientific and research events, etc. One might confuse the business visa with the work visa.
-Let’s set the differences apart before looking at business visas.
+Let's set the differences apart before looking at business visas.
 The main difference between these two is that a work visa allows you to work in Germany while a business visa only gives you the right to execute your business operations and engage in business activities.
 Furthermore, Germany business visa requirements, documents required for Germany business visa are different from the work visa.